SharePoint/sp-dev-docs/docs/general-development/how-to-extend-the-geolocation-field-type-using-client-side-rendering.md

         }
 ```

 4. Add the following override of the **JSLink** method to the class.
 CustomGeolocationControl.js is a JavaScript file that you create in the following step.
 By providing your own JavaScript file, you are overriding the default rendering of Bing Maps.
 If you do not override this method, the default rendering will be from Bing Maps.
-The **JSLink** property is introduced in SharePoint 2013.
+The **JSLink** property is introduced in SharePoint.
 For more information about the **JSLink** property, see [How to: Customize a field type using client-side rendering](how-to-customize-a-field-type-using-client-side-rendering.md).

 ```cs